About the Public Media Bridge Fund

 A Strategic Response to an Unprecedented Crisis

 Local public media is facing one of the most severe challenges in its history.
-With the elimination of Corporation for Public Broadcasting (CPB) funding, as many as 115 public television and radio stations, collectively serving 43 million Americans, are at risk of closing by mid-2026.
+With the elimination of funding for the Corporation for Public Broadcasting (CPB), as many as 115 public television and radio stations, collectively serving 43 million Americans, are at risk of closing by mid-2026.
 If these stations go dark, communities could lose trusted journalism, emergency alerts, educational programming, and vital civic connection.

-The Public Media Bridge Fund — an initiative of Public Media Company — exists to guide the system through this crisis by providing fast, flexible support to keep local stations on the air and moving toward a more sustainable future.
+The Public Media Bridge Fund, an initiative of Public Media Company, is designed to help the system navigate this crisis by providing fast, flexible support to keep local stations on the air while advancing a more sustainable future.

 Securing a Sustainable Future for Local Public Media